See the latest vacancies and find out about working for MSF UKJobs in the UK

 Bern (MB; BS, MPH [Int]) is a Malawian public health doctor with extensive MDR-TB and international health experience.
 Dr Nyang’wa worked with MSF between 2004 and 2008 based in Malawi, Nigeria, Chad and Central African Republic.

 Since 2009, he has advised TB programmes as part of the Manson Unit, MSF-UK with a focus on clinical and programmatic management of paediatric and drug resistant TB in Colombia, Georgia, Abkhazia, Uzbekistan, Tajikistan, Ethiopia and CAR.

-He guest lectures at the London School of Health and Tropical Medicine and Nuffield Centre for International Health and Development and is an Honorary Clinical Lecturer in the Department of Infection and Population Health at University College London's Institue for Global Health.
+He guest lectures at the London School of Health and Tropical Medicine and Nuffield Centre for International Health and Development and is an Honorary Clinical Lecturer at University College London's Institue for Global Health.

 Emil Kazounis, Clinical Trial Manager